 A Date With Dino was a local rock ‘n’ roll show that was broadcast on Channel 9 at 4pm.
-It started twice weekly on October 13, 1964, and on January 25, 1965, the show went daily.
+It started twice weekly on October 13, 1964, taped in the studio.
+At the end of 1964 the show was taped in local ballrooms, starting at the Bel-Rae.
+On January 25, 1965, the show went daily.
 Up to that time the kids had just danced to records, but the show’s producers had plans to bring in live local bands.
 It ran the school year to June 11, 1965.
 (See Upbeat #1 below.)
-Day, nee George Murphy, was a radio DJ; in 1968 he was on KQWB in Fargo.
+Day, nee George Murphy, was a radio DJ.
 (He is not the same Deano Day who was a successful DJ in the Detroit area.)

 The ad in the TV Times reads: “Dino Day hosts television’s swingest (sic) Dance Show…’live’ from Channel 9 Studios… exciting top record stars perform their hit records… keep informed with Teen News International and Sports All-American.”
 Dino couldn’t have been too “swingest:” that’s a Ray Conniff record behind him.
 A teenage Nancy Nelson was in the cast doing teen news, as was Rod Person and Twins stadium announcer Bob Casey with “teen sports reports.”
 The show was later cut down to a half hour with just Dino and Nancy.